togramf/S4-POO_TP/README.md

 - [x] install p6 as submodule
 - [x] display an empty window
 - [x] display a grid in the window
+- [x] separate the code and the main and update the menu
 - [ ] detect cells and hoover

 Resources